Home | Links | Contact Us |

 In 1934, there was a change in colour scheme.
 Meccano was almost entirely enamelled in a dark red/green from 1927 onwards, and this had been extremely successful.
 The depression in the 30's led to a substantial drop in sales, and the colour change was perhaps an attempt to reinvigorate the brand.
 The colour change was introduced for the Christmas 1934 season.

-Not surprisingly, outfits from this era (1934-1937) are not common, so to start with here's a copy of the Meccano pages from the catalogue for 1937 (printed June 1936) showing the full range.
+To start with here's a copy of the Meccano pages from the catalogue for 1937 (printed June 1936) showing the full range of outfits.
 Click on any thumbnail to see the full page:

 Introduction